-- The loss donor has also donated an amount of modified market value to the real loss-maker (in certain circumstances the amount can be nil). - The loss to be donated is a tax loss or a net capital loss that is not a concessional loss. - The loss was transferred under Subdivision 707-A from the loss donor to the head company at the time when the consolidated group came into existence. - The loss donor could have transferred the loss to the real loss-maker, and any other value donor to the real loss-maker, under Subdivision 170-A or 170-B of ITAA 1997 for an income year-generally the trial year. - The real loss-maker-and any other value donor of the real loss-maker-could have transferred the loss to the head company under Subdivision 707-A. - The head company chooses that the loss be included in the real loss-maker's bundle.
+- The loss donor has also donated an amount of modified market value to the real loss-maker (in certain circumstances the amount can be nil). - The loss to be donated is a tax loss or a net capital loss that is not a concessional loss. - The loss was transferred under Subdivision 707-A from the loss donor to the head company at the time when the consolidated group came into existence. - The loss donor could have transferred the loss to the real loss-maker, and any other value donor to the real loss-maker, under Subdivision 170-A or 170-B of ITAA 1997 (assuming those Subdivisions had not been amended to provide only for transfers involving an Australian branch of a foreign bank) for an income year - generally the trial year. - The real loss-maker and any other value donor of the real loss-maker - could have transferred the loss to the head company under Subdivision 707-A. - The head company chooses that the loss be included in the real loss-maker's bundle (see Choices - revocable until 31 December 2004 on page 1).